GitAtom-PDX/GitAtom/README.md

 directory cannot normally be written to without sudo you need to connect to the remote server and make sure the user has permissions to write into the targeted directories.

+# Authors

+GitAtom was developed for the Portland State University CS Capstone during Fall 2020 - Winter 2021.

+Subsequently, Bart Massey <bart@cs.pdx.edu> and Keith Packard <keithp@keith.com> took over primary responsibility for the codebase.

+# License

+This work is made available under the "GPL v3 or later license."
+Please see the file `LICENSE` in this distribution for license terms.